Letters of Recommendation: Fulbright Study/Research

 Speak to Your Audience: You can assume that the people who will read your letter for the Fulbright competition are academics and diplomatic officials who have an expertise in the region the student is applying to.
 However, they are most likely not experts in the subject the student is studying.
 Think of them as a highly-educated lay audience.
 Readers will be looking to you to add depth and perspective to the student regarding their "Fulbrightness," their intellectual ability and potential as a cultural ambassador, so be sure to address those topics.
 Finally, keep in mind that letters that are too short or too long may hurt the applicant.
 Generally speaking, a one to two page single-spaced letter suffices for this competition.
 Letters should be signed, on letterhead, and uploaded as PDFs.

-Letters can be addressed to: Fulbright Scholarship Selection Committee.
+Letters can be addressed to: Fulbright Selection Committee.

-All reference forms are submitted online: When the applicant registers you in the Institute of International Education (IIE) Application system as a recommender, you will receive a message from IIE with directions for accessing your form.
-IMPORTANT: If after submitting your form online you discover errors or wish to make revisions, you must ask that the letter be "unsubmitted" and returned to you by sending a request to FBstudentsupport@iie.org (detailed instructions are on the Fulbright site under Recommendations).
-The system does not allow Reed College faculty or staff to do this for you, however, if you need assistance please feel free to reach out to clbrfellowships@reed.edu.
+All recommendation forms are submitted online: When the applicant registers you in the Institute of International Education (IIE) Application system as a recommender, you will receive a message from IIE with directions for accessing your form.
+IMPORTANT: After the recommendation is submitted, it cannot be edited.
+However, if there is a significant error and you want to submit a revised recommendation, you may be able to do so.
+You must ask Fulbright by email that the letter be "unsubmitted" and returned to you by sending a request to FBstudentsupport@iie.org (detailed instructions are on the Fulbright site under "recommendations").
+The system does not allow Reed College faculty or staff to do this for you.
+If you have any questions, please reach out to clbrfellowships@reed.edu.